Joseph-Chierichella/Point-Zero-Shell/README.md

 ## 🔧 Installation & Usage

 To use Point Zero Shell, ensure you have Git and the g++ compiler installed on your system.
 You also must be using Linux.
-If you have a windows computer you can get a Linux terminal and do the following steps there.
+If you have a Windows computer you can get a Linux terminal and do the following steps there.

 ### ✅ Install Git